Click HERE for updates for the 2020 AP exam administration

 Weighted Grade Points for Advanced Academic Courses

-All high school advanced academic courses, including Pre-AP, AP, and International Baccalaureate (IB) courses, carry weighted grade points, as they follow curriculum guidelines and expectations set forth by their respective academic organizations.
+All high school advanced academic courses, including Honors, AP, and International Baccalaureate (IB) courses, carry weighted grade points, as they follow curriculum guidelines and expectations set forth by their respective academic organizations.
 Dual credit and college articulated courses also receive weighted grade points.